 British Thoracic Society: COVID-19: information for the respiratory community

-Provides information, guidance and resources to support the respiratory community during the COVID-19 pandemic, as well as further information on identifying patients for shielding and links to resources for patients with lung disease.
+Provides information, guidance and resources to support the respiratory community during the COVID-19 pandemic, as well as further information on identifying patients for shielding , guidance for the resumption and continuation of outpatient respiratory services, and links to resources for patients with lung disease.
 Of particular relevance to medicines use is:

-- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning, as well as other relevant NHS England/NHS Improvement specialty guides (see links above)
+- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, ARTP guidance for oxygen utilisation, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning, as well as other relevant NHS England/NHS Improvement specialty guides (see links above)